 “To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.” — Ralph Waldo Emerson

-One of the greatest gifts that therapy offers is the rare opportunity to be truly yourself in relation to another.
+One of the greatest gifts that therapy and counselling approaches offer is the rare opportunity to be truly yourself in relation to another.
 There is a chance to practice this; listening to your own inner voice out loud, feeling the difference, and having it accepted – unconditionally – by the therapist.

 “It costs so much to be a full human being that there are very few who have the love and courage to pay the price.
 One has to abandon altogether the search for security and reach out to the risk of living with both arms.
 One has to embrace the world like a lover.” — Morris West

-Isolation can be a harsh lesson, whether visited upon us or not, but it can also bring rewards; a chance to be with ourselves in a different way, and for selfhood.
+Isolation can be a harsh lesson, whether visited upon us or not, but it can also bring rewards; a chance to be with ourselves in a different way, and for our own selfhood.

-‘Know Thyself And Become Who You Are In The Land Of Lockdown’ Author – Jennifer Burn: Therapeutic Counsellor
+‘Know Thyself And Become Who You Are’ Author – Jennifer Burn: Therapeutic Counsellor